cjerdonek/groome/README.md

 * Store groom templates in repositories with names prefixed by `groom-` (for example `groom-python2and3-script`).
-* Name the project structure directory `project` and the partials directory `partials`.
+* Name the project structure directory `project`, the partials directory `partials`, and the lambda directory `lambdas`.
 * Provide an example configuration file named `sample.json` or `sample.yaml` that contains a name-value collection.
 * The sample context should be the value of the key `context` in the configuration file.
 This allows for the inclusion of additional metadata in the configuration file, without risk of key collisions with context data.
+* Templates should reference lambdas by using the file name without the extension.

 Implementations